loelindstrom/entrastuff/README.md

       python delete-users.py --domain yourcompany.onmicrosoft.com
       ```

+You can also find other python scripts in the same folder.
+E.g. for cleaning up subscriptions.

 ## Test Webhook
 To register the webhook endpoint with Azure Entra/the Graph API, the webhook endpoint must be served over https on the public internet.